Felicity Huffman on college admissions scandal: ‘I had to give my daughter a chance at a future’ - KTVZ

 Felicity Huffman on college admissions scandal: ‘I had to give my daughter a chance at a future’

-(CNN) — “Desperate Housewives” actress Felicity Huffman has opened up about her role in a college admissions scandal that sent her to federal prison and her efforts, post-incarceration, to help other women who were inmates.

-“It felt like I had to give my daughter a chance at a future … which meant I had to break the law,” Huffman told CNN affiliate KABC News in Los Angeles on Thursday.
+(CNN) — Actress Felicity Huffman has opened up about her role in a college admissions scandal that landed her in federal prison, telling CNN affiliate KABC that “it felt like I had to give my daughter a chance at a future … which meant I had to break the law.”

-The Emmy winner was among 33 wealthy parents arrested in Operation Varsity Blues and accused of conspiring to get their children into college.
-The group included TV actress Lori Loughlin and her designer husband, Mossimo Giannulli.
+The Emmy-winning “Desperate Housewives” star was among 33 wealthy parents arrested in Operation Varsity Blues and accused of conspiring to get their children into college.

+She was accused of paying $15,000 to the scam’s mastermind to raise her daughter’s SAT scores.
+She pleaded guilty to conspiracy to commit mail fraud and honest services mail fraud.

+“And I know hindsight is 20/20 but it felt like I would be a bad mother if I didn’t do it,” Huffman told KABC on Thursday.
+“So – I did it.”

 Huffman told KABC she is ashamed of what she did, and she apologized to “the students and the families that sacrifice and work really hard to get to where they are going legitimately.”